Grindr: Music

 American singer Madonna partnered with Grindr to promote her thirteenth studio album Rebel Heart in 2015.
 A contest was held, and five of the app's users were selected for an exclusive interview with the artist.
 The contest required re-creating the artwork for Rebel Heart and posting it as a Grindr profile picture.
 Other winners received signed copies of the album.
 Joe Stone from The Guardian considered this a "savvy" promotional method, allowing Madonna to connect directly with her gay audience.

-In a December 2016 interview, American rapper Eminem joked that he has met people from Grindr for dates.

-On January 24, 2020, Eminem took the social media #DollyPartonChallenge and shared a semi-nude picture of himself as his Grindr profile photo.
-Heterosexual takers of the challenge customarily shared their Tinder profile photo.

-On March 30, 2021, transgender singer Amina Banks released a track entitled "Grindr".

 Books

 Several books have been published focusing on a variety of topics concerning Grindr; these include the influence of the app on society and how to navigate and use the app.

 Sport

 Grindr is the official sponsor of French Top 14 rugby club Biarritz Olympique.

 In 2022, Grindr became the sponsor for Travis Shumake, the first ever openly gay man to compete in a National Hot Rod Association drag racing competition.